Helicopter Parents: 20 Sure Signs You Are One Of Them

 A short statement and fit for a toddler.
 Do you still butter their toast?
 Do you still choose the clothes they would be wearing?
 Maybe you still clean their eyeglasses for them.

-This is one of the signs of helicopter parenting.
+This is one of the signs of helicopter parenting pros and cons.
 Your child may already be 10 or 20, but you still want to do it for them.

 2. When they’re bigger, you still assist them with everything